VISIONAI/clouddream/README.md

 # Instructions for use

 We will be monitoring the `inputs` directory for source images and dumping results into the `outputs` directory.
-Additionally, there is a simple Python-based HTTP server running on port 80 which server the resulting images.
+Nginx (also inside a Docker container) will be used to serve the resulting files and a simple GUI to render them in a webpage.

 Prerequisite: